 - Expanding and promoting our network of trade and economic agreements;

 - Encouraging opportunities for Canadian participation in public-private partnerships and with international and regional banks;

 - Leveraging Canada’s development assistance to advance sustainable economic growth; and,

 - Sharing Canadian expertise towards supporting responsible and sustainable natural resource management.

 Since Prime Minister Harper announced in 2007 that the Americas would be a top foreign policy priority, the economic relationship between Canada and the region has steadily grown stronger and our engagement has deepened.
-Canada has concluded or brought into force more free trade agreements (FTAs) with countries in the Americas than anywhere else in the world (seven out of eleven), with the most recent agreement – the Canada-Honduras FTA – having been signed on November 5th, 2013.
+Canada has concluded or brought into force more free trade agreements (FTAs) with countries in the Americas than anywhere else in the world (seven out of twelve), with the most recent agreement in the Americas – the Canada-Honduras FTA – having been signed on November 5, 2013.